yellowmessenger/documentation/docs/platform_concepts/Getting Started/account-setup.md

 sidebar_label: Signup to yellow.ai
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5RhnA_jOdlM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Start using yellow.ai for Free

-Yellow.ai offers a default **Freemium plan**, catering to small businesses and solo entrepreneurs seeking to optimize their customer engagement strategy using conversational AI technology.
-The Freemium plan allows you to assess the suitability of our product for your specific business use cases without any cost.
+## Freemium plan overview

-By signing up for the Freemium Plan, you can start growing your business today.
-This plan enables you to experience the full potential of our platform and its essential features before committing to the premium version.
+Yellow.ai offers a **Freemium plan**.
+The plan is designed for new users and serves as a trial version for a limited period.
+It allows you to explore the product and its capabilities at no cost.
+During this trial, you can test the platform's features and functionalities to see how well it fits your business needs.
+With the Freemium plan, you can experience the full potential of our platform and its essential features before committing to premium plans.
-**It's a try-before-you-buy opportunity!**

-With the Freemium Plan, you can achieve the following benefits:
+The Freemium plan includes the following features:

+1. Analyze bot performance by reviewing deflection rates with 5,000 monthly bot conversations.
-1. Add relevant Q&A to the [FAQ](https://docs.yellow.ai/docs/platform_concepts/studio/train/add-faqs) module to effectively deflect tickets.
+2. Add QnAs to the [FAQ](https://docs.yellow.ai/docs/platform_concepts/studio/train/add-faqs) module to effectively deflect tickets.
-2. Have unlimited [agents](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox_setup/supportagents) to answer customer questions.
+3. Have unlimited [agents](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox_setup/supportagents) to answer customer questions.
-3. Analyze bot performance by reviewing deflection rates with 5,000 monthly bot conversations.
 4. Handle up to 500 chat and email tickets per month by transferring chats to an agent.
 5. Increase your agents' productivity with features like canned responses, and integrate two channels (website, WhatsApp, mobile app) for customer interactions, along with a unified inbox for your agents.